-If you require the employee to remain at the business during the on-call time, the time should count as hours worked and you must pay the employee FLSA on-call pay.
+Require the employee to remain at the business during the on-call time?
+If so, the time should count as hours worked, and you must pay the employee FLSA on-call pay.
 If you require the employee to remain within close proximity (e.g., 15 miles, 20-minute drive), the on-call time may count as hours worked.

 You must also consider whether or not the employee can effectively use the on-call time for their own purposes.
 If the employee can freely do activities of their choosing, such as going to sporting events, seeing movies, and spending time with their children, the on-call time might not count as hours worked.
 But if the employee can only do limited tasks and receives many interruptions, the time may count as on-call working time.